pymacaron/pymacaron-core/README.rst

 attribute set to the path of a python method that will take as argument an object modelled on the endpoint's argument, and return an object matching that of the endpoint's reponses (See bravado-core for details):

+Let's implement a login endpoint as an example:

 .. code-block:: yaml